 “Polar Bears Out of Place” is a three year collaborative research project run by Icelandic and international universities, galleries and museums.
 The aim of the project is to contribute to a growing body of knowledge concerning human/non-human relations and habitat in a time of global warming and rising sea levels.
-To this end we draw particular focus on historic and contemporary polar bear arrivals to the North & North-West coast of Iceland.
+To this end we draw particular focus on historic and contemporary polar bear arrivals to Iceland.
 Approaching the subject from a visual arts perspective, the project tests the contact zones between humans and polar bears and thereby, related networked effects of climate change, population displacement and environmental disruption.
 The research will gather and combine images, texts, audio, biological and other material relating to specific recorded polar bear arrivals.
 Methodologies will involve a close study of the relationship between source material and its cultural and environmental contexts as well as to the transmission, interpretation and presentation of subtexts, embedded within all visual and textual matter.
 By foregrounding the animal as ‘foreign’ and through the study of its multiple guises – such as a being, a cohabitant, visitor, environmental register, remnant and artefact – the project aims to make a significant contribution to current discourse on the objectification of both human and animal ‘Others’ in borderless environments and as such offer an alternative understanding of environmental ownership and response.
 The project has a satellite partner in another institution located in the USA allowing for further comparative study within a wider cultural context.

 The project has been granted funding for three years (2019-2021) by The Icelandic Research Fund and is the first research project in the field of the visual arts to secure such a grant.
 It is based at Iceland University of the Arts and is directed by principal investigators Bryndís H. Snæbjörnsdóttir, professor of Fine Art at Iceland University of the Arts, and Mark Wilson, professor of Fine Art at the University of Cumbria in the UK.
 Co-investigator are Kristinn Schram, associate professor in folkloristics/ethnology at the University of Iceland, and Æsa Sigurjóndóttir, associate professor in art history and art theory at the University of Iceland.
 The project is multidisciplinary, with participants from the visual arts department of Iceland University of the Arts, the Institute of the Arts at the University of Cumbria, the Faculty of Sociology, Anthropology and Folkloristics at the University of Iceland and the Faculty of Icelandic and Comparative Cultural Studies at the University of Iceland.
-Partner organisations are Anchorage Museum in Alaska (US), Akureyri Art Museum (IS), the Bureau of Ocean Energy Management (US), and the University of Iceland’s Research Centre in Strandir (IS).
+Partner organisations are Anchorage Museum in Alaska (US), Akureyri Art Museum (IS), Bureau of Ocean Energy Management (US), University of Iceland’s Research Centre in Strandir (IS), and The National Museum of Iceland.

 “Ísbirnir á villigötum” er þriggja ára rannsóknarverkefni sem er unnið í samstarfi íslenskra og alþjóðlegra háskóla og listasafna.
-Markmið verkefnisins er að auka þekkingu á fjölþættum tengslum dýra, manna og umhverfis á tímum heimsvæddrar loftslagshlýnunar og hækkandi sjávarmáls. Áhersla verður lögð á að rannsaka ferðir ísbjarna til Norður- og Norðvestur-hluta Íslands í sögulegu og samtímalegu samhengi.
+Markmið verkefnisins er að auka þekkingu á fjölþættum tengslum dýra, manna og umhverfis á tímum heimsvæddrar loftslagshlýnunar og hækkandi sjávarmáls. Áhersla verður lögð á að rannsaka ferðir ísbjarna til Íslands í sögulegu og samtímalegu samhengi.
 Unnið verður útfrá sjónarhorni samtímlista, þannnig að í verkefninu verða mörk menningar og raunveruleika skoðuð, samverkandi áhrif loftslagsbreytinga á umhverfisrof og fólksflutninga. Í rannsókinni verður safnað saman textum, myndum, hljóði, lífsýnum og öðru efni sem tengist ferðum ísbjarna til landsins.
 Aðferðafræðin felur í sér sértæka nálgun á tengslum þeirra heimilda sem aflað verður við menningarog umhverfislegt samhengi ásamt því að draga fram, túlka og miðla þeirri undirliggjandi merkingu sem finna má innan sjónræns og ritaðs efnis.
 Með því að setja dýrið í forgrunn og beina ljósi að hinu margbreytilega hlutverki þess í veröldinni sem; lífveru, sambýlisveru, gesti, umhverfisvísi, afsteypu og skrautmun verður reynt að afbyggja „öðrun” þess í mannheimum.
 Um leið verða niðurstöður mikilvægt framlag til orðræðunnar um hlutgervingu manna og dýra, sem jafnframt varpa ljósi á spurningar um eignarhald í umhverfispólitísku samhengi.
 Verkefnið er unnið í samvinnu við stofnun í Bandaríkjunum, en með því að vinna rannsóknina á tveimur ólíkum stöðum munu samanburðarniðurstöður skírskota til fjölþættara og víðara menningarsamhengis.

 Verkefnið er styrkt af Rannsóknasjóði Rannís til þriggja ára (2019-2021) og er fyrsta rannsóknarverkefnið á sviði myndlistar sem hlýtur slíkan styrk.
 Verkefnið er hýst innan Listaháskóla Íslands og er unnið undir stjórn aðalrannsakendanna Bryndísar H. Snæbjörnsdóttur, prófessors við myndlistardeild Listaháskóla Íslands, og Mark Wilson, prófessors í myndlist við University of Cumbria í Bretlandi.
 Meðrannsakendur verkefnisins eru Kristinn Schram, dósent í þjóðfræði við Háskóla Íslands, og Æsa Sigurjóndóttir, dósent í listfræði við Háskóla Íslands.
 Verkefnið er unnið þvert á fræðigreinar, en þátttakendur koma úr myndlistardeild Listaháskóla Íslands, Institute of the Arts í University of Cumbria (UK), félagsfræði-, mannfræði- og þjóðfræðideild Háskóla Íslands, og íslensku- og menningardeild Háskóla Íslands.
-Samstarfsstofnanir eru Anchorage Museum í Alaska (US), Listasafnið á Akureyri, Bureau of Ocean Energy Management (US), og Rannsóknarsetur Háskóla Íslands á Ströndum.
+Samstarfsstofnanir eru Anchorage Museum í Alaska (US), Listasafnið á Akureyri, Bureau of Ocean Energy Management (US), Rannsóknarsetur Háskóla Íslands á Ströndum og Þjóðminjasafn Íslands.

 The Team and Collaborators